fraczak/k/README.md

         ."field name"
         .4

-    The function is defined only if its argument is a structure with the field (or a vector with the index).
+   The function is defined if its argument "has" the field.

 2. _constants_, literals for Strings, Booleans, and Integers.
 Examples: